Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Do you have an overweight cat that can’t lose weight?

-Use the Body and Muscle Condition Score chart to find out if your cat is overweight.
+Use the Body and Muscle Condition Score (BCS).

-Your cat should have a little fat around the ribs but not too much.
-Their abdomen should not distend out.
+Your cat should have a little fat around the ribs.
+A tad pudgy…but not too much.

 Keep in mind:

-Being too thin also creates health problems for your cat such as reduced strength and increased risk of illness.
+Being too thin also creates health problems.
+Older cats (12 years +) can experience muscle loss and increased risk of illness.

 The Muscle Condition Score chart will help you find out whether your cat is losing too much muscle.

-You need to enter data into the fields to find out what you need to eat.
+You need to enter information about your cat into the fields though.

-The best way to get your cat’s weight is by holding your cat and standing on a scale.
+Find out your cats weight by holding them and standing on a scale.

 Subtract your “person weight” from your “person holding cat” weight to find your cat’s weight.